Support information for this lesson:

 (2) “lock-and-key” or “induced-fit model” (Fig. 3) [LINK]: Substrates fit into the active site of an enzyme like “lock-and-key” which induces a shape change, so that they form a very tight enzyme-substrate complex (“induced-fit”) which lowers the activation energy for the enzymatic reaction.
 After this reaction, the product(s) is/are released and the enzyme is able to repeat the process.

 (3) Co-factors: many enzymes use “helper molecules” that assist in biochemical transformations.
 Co-factors are either linked to the enzyme (they bind ‘covalently’) and are then referred to as ‘prosthetic group‘.
 If they bind only transiently during the catalytic process, they are referred to as ‘co-substrates‘.
-Co-factors are either metallic ions, or thy are organic molecules, such as vitamin derivatives, but not proteins; such organic co-factors are also called ‘co-enzymes‘.
+Co-factors are either metallic ions, or they are organic molecules (e.g. made from vitamins), but NOT proteins made from ribosomal translation; such organic co-factors are also called ‘co-enzymes‘.
 All have the same function of facilitating the enzymatic reaction: an inactive enzyme without the co-factor is called an ‘apoenzyme‘ and the complete enzyme with co-factor a ‘holoenzyme‘.

 (4) Feedback inhibition (Fig. 4): It is important to have some control over reactions in the body, for example to prevent that all substrate is being used up when there is no actual need for the product.
 For this, enzymes can be activated or inhibited.
 For example, competitive inhibitors are molecules similar to the substrate which bind to and block the enzyme’s active site; in contrast, non-competitive/allosteric inhibitors bind somewhere else on an enzyme and change its shape so that the active site no longer binds the substrate.
 In feedback inhibition, the substrate itself acts as an inhibitor of the enzyme it produces, usually through allosteric inhibition.
 This regulation can be concentration-dependent: if the product is not used up and accumulates in the cell, it is more likely to bind and inhibit the enzyme, thus preventing further accumulation.

 (5) Different forms of metabolic pathways (Fig. 5): Different metabolic pathways can be used to break a product down (catabolism) or to build up a new molecule (anabolism).
-They often involve several steps each catalysed by a different enzyme, modifying the molecule in a stepwise manner (Fig. 5).
-In nature, many metabolic pathways tend to be much more complicated involving many more enzymes, substrates and co-factors.
+They often involve several steps, each catalysed by a different enzyme, modifying the molecule in a stepwise manner (Fig. 5).
+In nature, metabolic pathways can be extremely complex involving many enzymes, substrates and co-factors.
 Apart from having multiple steps, metabolic pathways can also be branched whereby one common intermediate substrate is used by different enzymes to produce different products (Fig. 6).

 Figure 5.
 Exemplary metabolic pathway with several steps forming an anabolic pathway: Enzyme 1 catalyses the joining of the initial substrates to form a product which is the first intermediate substrate for Enzyme 2, the product of which forms the 2nd intermediate substrate for Enzyme 3 which, in turn, generates the final product.
 Below some exemplary intermediate steps of the Melanin pathway are given which is even more complex in reality.